Bells Canyon | Salt Lake City

 Above the upper falls, the trail continues to the Upper Reservoir.
 15 or so minutes past the Upper Falls is another excellent waterfall.

-Above that the trail crosses a wooden log bridge, then begins a steep ascent to the reservoir.
-Our trip ended about 0.75 miles short of the reservoir due to heavy snowpack.
+Above there the trail crosses a wooden log bridge, then begins a steep ascent to the reservoir.
+The scenery is magnificent!

 Return the same way.